yaroslav-belozerov/glowws/README.md

 IOS support is not planned.
 See [Status](#project-status).

 ## Design Principles
-**Privacy.** App must not collect any user data without their explicit consent.
+**Privacy.** Glowws does not collect any user data without their explicit consent.
-**Transparency.** App has to be open-source to the fullest extent.
-Internet connection must not be required for usage.
+**Transparency.** Glowws is open-source.
+Internet connection isn't required to use the app.
-**Ease of use.** App must not be cluttered or slow.
-Everything has to be appropriately labeled and easy to sightread.
+**Ease of use.** Glowws is fast and mininmalist.

 ## Useful links
 - 🎨 [**Design prototype on Figma**](https://www.figma.com/file/XHeWuyqFiYjxuU1FQnz3ca/Glowws?type=design&mode=design&t=pttUdCNgLtngGWx1-1)